-- Depending on the call (size, scope etc) the jury is comprised of 6-12 outstanding international experts that have no current affiliation to an Austrian institution, - Jury members are selected by WWTF according to their expertise with regard to the call topics and having no known conflict of interest prior to the submission deadline.
-For details see section on reviewers below. - Members of the jury will be published after the WWTF Board of Directors finalize the formal funding decision. - Please note that WWTF does not allow the opportunity for rebuttals to recommendations by the jury panel or decisions by the WWTF Board of Directors
+- Depending on the call (size, scope etc), the jury is comprised of 6-12 outstanding international experts that have no current affiliation to an Austrian institution. - Jury members are selected by WWTF according to their expertise in the call topic.
+They have no known conflict of interest prior to the submission deadline.
+For details, see section on evaluation below. - Names of jury members will be published after the WWTF Board of Directors finalize the formal funding decision. - Please note that WWTF does not allow the opportunity for rebuttals to either recommendations by the jury panel or decisions by the WWTF Board of Directors